seL4/docs/Hardware/CEI_TK1_SOM/LogicPro8/index.md

 This page is a quick write up of how we used a logic analyzer to help solve a message loss issue when using a CAN bus.
 We had two TK1-SOMs connected together on a CAN bus.
-One of them runs Linux natively and the other runs a seL4 CAmkES application that receives CAN frames and then prints them out.
+One of them runs Linux natively and the other runs an seL4 CAmkES application that receives CAN frames and then prints them out.
 We found that although the CAmkES application could correctly receive and reply to individual CAN frames, when frames were being received at the maximum rate of the bus the CAmkES application